 City of Darwin Libraries are vibrant community spaces, that provide the residents of Darwin with opportunities and access to programs and services which engage and delight people of all ages.
-The libraries are open 7 days a week and provide an extensive range of resources that support the recreational and lifelong learning needs of our community.
+The libraries provide an extensive range of resources that support the recreational and lifelong learning needs of our community.
+The Casuarina Library is open 7 days a week.